pomme-abricot/openwsn-sw/software/scripts/graphes/README.md

 # new graphs & metrics

 You want to define new graphs to plot.
-Let's imagine you want to plot the average duplicate ratio (y-coordinator) and the number of nodes (x-coordinate), and you want to compare different scheduling algorithms.
+Let's imagine you want to plot the average duplicate ratio (y-coordinates) and the number of nodes (x-coordinates), and you want to compare different scheduling algorithms.
 You just have to create a new file named *dupratio.graph*:
 ```bash
 load "../common.plt"          #common gnuplot parameters